-• The plans shall include, but not be limited to all items described in Chapters 3 and 6 of the SCDOT Bridge Design Manual.
-Partial submittal of the required contents of the final set of plans will not be allowed for this project.
-However, the Contractor may divide the

-- Electronic files submittals: - All MicroStation files including all files that would supplement the ability to view files correctly such as reference files and cell libraries. - Copies of all hand written or electronic calculations or notes (non-CADD) that will facilitate verification and review of the plans. - Electronic files for specifications and special provisions in Adobe PDF or Microsoft Word format - Approved Design Exceptions to AASHTO and/or SCDOT design standards developed during design
+- The plans shall include, at a minimum, all items described in Chapters 3 and 6 of the SCDOT Bridge Design Manual. - In lieu of a full-size hard copy of the signed plans, electronic plans may be submitted with digital signatures in accordance with SCDOT Preconstruction Design Memorandum PCDM-04.
+Individual digitally-signed plan sheets are required to be submitted in addition to a flattened, multipage PDF copy of the entire plan set for easier viewing. - Additional electronic file (PDF) submittals: - All MicroStation files including all files that would supplement the ability to view files correctly such as reference files and cell libraries - Copies of all hand written or electronic design calculations or notes (non-CADD) that will facilitate verification and review of the plans - Any special provisions or specifications not already included in the RFP or plans

+3.4.3 Work Zone Traffic Control Plans

+The plans shall be in accordance with the SCDOT Procedures and Guidelines for Work Zone Traffic Control Design and all other applicable design references listed in Exhibit 4

-3.4.3 Final ITS Design Plans
+3.4.4 Final ITS Design Plans

-• The Contractor shall develop and furnish ITS design plans as indicated in Exhibit 5
+The Contractor shall develop and furnish ITS design plans as indicated in Exhibit 5

-3.4.4 Final Hydraulic Report
+3.4.5 Final Hydraulic Report

-- Final Roadway Drainage Design Reports shall include, but not be limited to, the following: - Updates to the Right-of-Way hydraulic drainage designs - Final Bridge Hydraulic Design Reports shall include, but not be limited to, the following: - Final Hydraulic Model Design and Supporting Documentation including all updated forms - Final Modeling files - Scour Study- additionally plot the 100- and 500-year lines on the bridge triple profile sheet (for each applicable location) - Address CLOMR and/or "No Impact" Certifications (for each applicable location) - Include the hydrology data for bridges, culverts and pipes greater than 48 inches on the bridge triple profile sheets - Separate copy of the scour study, to be provided to the bridge maintenance office - Complete NPDES package
+- Final Roadway Drainage Design Reports shall include, but not be limited to, the following: - Updates to the Right-of-Way hydraulic drainage designs - Final Bridge Hydraulic Design Reports shall include, but not be limited to, the following:

+- Final Hydraulic Model Design and Supporting Documentation including all updated forms - Final Modeling files - Scour Study- additionally plot the 100- and 500-year lines on the bridge triple profile sheet (for each applicable location) - Address CLOMR and/or "No Impact" Certifications (for each applicable location) - Include the hydrology data for bridges, culverts and pipes greater than 48 inches on the bridge triple profile sheets - Complete NPDES package